Just bowls, a whisk and spatula are needed to make this tender, buttery pound cake recipe.

-The batter is scented with orange, vanilla and dark rum.
+The batter is flavored with orange, vanilla and dark rum.
 We absolutely love it served in slices with a big dollop of whipped cream.
 It is also lovely served with any juicy fruit, especially berries.

-Not only do we add strong, dark rum to the cake batter, it is also added to a syrup that gets sopped up by the cake just as it comes out of the oven.
+Not only do we add strong, dark rum to the cake batter, it is also added to a syrup that gets soaked up by the cake just as it comes out of the oven.
 The syrup is simple to make — just water, sugar and rum.

 Since the cake is warm, as you brush it all over with the syrup it soaks in the flavor and moisture of the syrup.
 That’s what really makes this pound cake recipe over the top.

 – This Recipe was Sponsored by Gold Medal Flour –

 We love the addition of rum, but you could certainly use your favorite liqueur — just make sure it is strong, otherwise the flavor will be lost.
 We’re thinking Grand Marnier or aged tequila would be a great alternatives.